edoruin/Learning_Path/README.md

 este repositorio es un banco de todos los proyectos y practicas realizadas hasta la fecha es simplemente un banco para guardar mi progreso en general en todo lo referente a la tecnologia.
 El contenido referente a codigo del mismo puede ser utilizado por todo el mundo sin problemas.
 Los proyectos estaran organizados por fechas.

+#### English version:
+This repository is a place where I save some of my projects and practices relate data science, they're ordered by year and the visitants can use the code projects for any use they wish.

 ---

 # 2024